HeavyMedl/lists/README.md

 <a name='sort'/>
 ### sort : [x]|str -> [x]
 ------
-**Description**: Return an Array of Variables that are sorted by the Ordering Function lists.compare.
+**Description**: Return an Array of Variables that are sorted by the Ordering Function `lists.compare`.

 **Signature Definition**: Give arg 1 an Array of Variables or a String.
 Get an Array of Variables.